alexandre-touret/alexandre-touret.github.io/content/posts/pack-ship-java-deployment-distributed-tracing-elasticapm.en.md

 In this article, I will expose how to ship APM agents for instrumenting Java applications deployed on top of [Kubernetes](https://kubernetes.io/) through [Docker containers](https://www.docker.com/resources/what-container/).

-In addition, to make it easy, I will illustrate this setup by the following use case:
+To make it clearer, I will illustrate this setup by the following use case:

 * We have an API _"My wonderful API"_ which is instrumented through an [Elastic APM agent](https://www.elastic.co/guide/en/apm/agent/index.html).
 * The data is then sent to the [Elastic APM](https://www.elastic.co/guide/en/apm).